On-Sagar-Khanal/On-Sagar-Khanal.github.io/_pages/Contact.md

 permalink: /Contact/
 ---

-## Form from formspree to get in touch. redirects to purely html page
+## Form from formspree to get in touch.

 Hi there, Please send you message through here.